-As in business, how you grow (score points) and maintain profitability (defend against scoring) requires similar game-planning and deliberate alignment.
+How you grow and maintain profitability requires game-planning and deliberate alignment.

 Getting this alignment right often involves:

 - Proactively managing all customer interactions and mitigating or eliminating ‘bad interactions'

 - Controlling the ‘bad complexity’ often infused in growth, which drives operating costs to rise faster than revenue

 - Better understanding customer expectations and managing through alignment of marketing, sales, customer service, operations support, and transactions

 At WP&C, we have found that taking a step back to check for and fix this misalignment can be a strategic way to unlock value for management teams.
 Learn about the powerful business transformation outcomes we've produced in the three case studies below.

 PROJECT 1: Doubled profits by aligning portfolio operations with go-to-market strategy for a wine distributor

 A food and drink company recognized that its wine distribution subsidiary needed a new strategy for growth, given its stagnant sales and declining profitability.
 Its “business as usual” approach had led to a cluttered stock of available wines, along with unfocused front-office and product management organizations.
 WP&C assessed the current product portfolio and alignment with high growth channels.
 We found that 25% of SKUs accounted for 90% of volume and more than 200% of profits.
 It was “overweight” in the stable grocery channel but was barely participating in the higher growth, higher margin restaurant and hotel channel.